billynugrahas/oped_quadruped/README.md

 # oped
 oped - Quadruped Controller ROS Package

 OPED is open source development framework for mammal-type quadruped robot using Dynamixel AX-12/AX-18 series.
-This framework is based on champ library [*"𓃡 CHAMP Quadruped Controller ROS Package"*](https://github.com/chvmp/champ) (modified some code on `actuator.h`)
+This framework is based on champ library [*"𓃡 CHAMP Quadruped Controller ROS Package"*](https://github.com/chvmp/champ).

+The software has been modified to control the robot's joint using Dynamixel AX-12/AX-18 series as the actuator. `

 Core Features:
 - Fully Autonomous (using ROS navigation Stack).